Onboarding to SVX

-To onboard to SVX you will first need to sign up.
-Navigate to our sign up form to gain access to our Sandbox.
-Once your access has been approved, you will be able to log in to the SVX Portal.
-From here you can either:
+To onboard to Secure Value Exchange (SVX) you will first need to sign up.
+Navigate to our [sign up form](https://login-sandbox.securevalueexchange.com/signup) to gain access to our Sandbox.
+Signup is automatic — no approval is required — and once complete you will be taken directly to your Tenant.
+You can also [log in to the SVX Portal](https://portal-sandbox.securevalueexchange.com/login) at any time.
+From here you can:

-• Use the Portal UI to undertake workflows, or
+* Use the Portal UI to manage workflows, and

 Navigate to the [Portal login page](https://portal-sandbox.securevalueexchange.com/login) and log in using your SVX credentials.
 Refer to the [Portal tutorials](/guides/portal-tutorials.md) where you can find step-by-step instructions to navigate the Portal and manage a Tenancy and / or an Organisation.